spellbook-technology/transmutation/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/spellbook-technology/transmutation.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/spellbook-technology/transmutation/blob/main/CODE_OF_CONDUCT.md).

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Transmutation project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/spellbook-technology/transmutation/blob/main/CODE_OF_CONDUCT.md).